wifi96h/WhereMyTunnels/README.md

     Print Sessions
 ```

-Note: a tag of "MALFORMED" may be added to forwards that have a process but not associated `"tcpLISTEN"` socket
+Note: a tag of "MALFORMED" may be added to forwards that have a process but no associated `"tcpLISTEN"` socket